"Cooking takes patience, perseverance, and practice."Meathead

 How to tell when they are ready

-Every grill and smoker is different and every slab of meat is different, so exact cooking time depend on a number of variables.
+Every grill and smoker is different and every slab of meat is different, so exact cooking time depends on a number of variables.
 I use a thermometer, but also use some other techniques.

 The time test.
 The ideal cooking temp is about 225°F, hot enough to brown the surface, to develop a crusty bark, and to melt fat and collagens.
 On most cookers, when the oven temp is 225°F at sea level, it takes about three to four hours to cook a slab of baby backs and about five to six hours to cook a slab of St. Louis cut ribs or spares.